Richard Vaughan (badminton): Career

 Richard Vaughan won a bronze medal at the 2000 European Badminton Championships, losing to Peter Gade (Denmark) in the semi-final.
 He also won a bronze medal at the 2002 Commonwealth Games, beating world No3 Susilo (Singapore) and Gupta (India) on the way to the semi-final, where he lost to Lee (Malaysia).
 His highest world ranking was number 7 (2002).

-Richard beat the World No1 Roslin Hashim (Malaysia) at the Danish Open 2001 and Swiss Open 2002.
+He beat the World No1 Roslin Hashim (Malaysia) at the Danish Open 2001 and Swiss Open 2002.

-In 2004 Richard beat the World Champion Xia Xuanze (China) at the All England Super Series.

-Richard has 97 caps representing Wales (March 2009).

-In 2005 he established the Richard Vaughan Badminton Academy, based in the UK, helping establish many British and European players.
+In 2004 Vaughan beat the World Champion Xia Xuanze (China) at the All England Super Series.
+He has 97 caps representing Wales (March 2009).
+In 2005 he established the Richard Vaughan Badminton Academy (see below), based in the UK, helping establish many British and European players.

-Summer Olympics

-Vaughan has competed twice in badminton at the Summer Olympics.